 Scoilnet has licensed a number of tools so as to give teachers and students using Scoilnet free access to the Irish Newspaper Archives, Irish Times Archives, Dictionary of Irish Biography, Maps, and JSTOR.

-Schools and teachers now have access to primary source documents through national and local newspapers covering hundreds of years of Irish history.
+Access national and local newspapers covering hundreds of years of Irish history.